richardschwabe/JSFinder2/README.md

 [] create a subfolder for each domain
 [] add option to load urls from file
+[] support flag that url is a js file
 [] threading ?
 [] json output file ?